Dr. Brian Ginsberg

-Dr. Brian Ginsberg extends his knowledge and experience in cosmetic, laser and general dermatology to a wide and inclusive population.
+Dr. Brian Ginsberg extends his knowledge, experience and detailed approach in cosmetic, laser and general dermatology to a wide and inclusive population.
+He is listed as one of the Super Doctor Rising Stars in Dermatology.
 In treating all skin types, Dr. Ginsberg creates comprehensive treatment plans for his medical, laser and cosmetic patients.
 He represents the Chelsea Skin & Laser philosophy of providing expert care and individualized attention for every patient.
 His has a highly detailed and specific approach to skin care treating conditions like acne, eczema, psoriasis, rashes or warts.
 His facial rejuvenation techniques combine Botox, dermal fillers such as Botox, Resytlane, Juvederm, Radiesse, Voluma, chemical peels and lasers for natural looking results.

 Dr. Ginsberg shares alma maters with Dr. Eidelman having graduated with honors from Cornell University.
 Brian received his medical degree from NYU School of Medicine.
 While attending NYU, he was elected into the Alpha Omega Alpha Honor Society and awarded the prestigious Marion B. Sulzberger Award for Excellence in Dermatology.
 After dedicating time to melanoma research at Memorial Sloan-Kettering Cancer Center, he furthered his training in dermatology at the Ronald O. Perelman Department of Dermatology at the NYU Langone Medical Center as Chief Resident.